omdv/ibkr-trading/README.md

 This repo provides several ways to deploy the application:
 - docker-compose, which is recommended for local development
 - terraform for deploying on GCP IaaS using VMs
-- helm chart for deploying on Kubernetes cluster (local or PaaS)
+- helm chart for deploying on Kubernetes cluster
 - (WIP) terraform for deploying on OCI using k8s

 # Usage